The Health Insurance Enforcement and Consumer Protections Grant Program

 Applicant Eligibility

-The Health Insurance Enforcement and Consumer Protections grant is open to all states that are currently enforcing the ACA market reforms and also for those states who are not currently enforcing the ACA market reforms to assist with their respective transition to an active enforcement role for all the market reforms and consumer protections under Part A of Title XXVII of the Public Health Service Act.
+The Reduction of Issuer Burden Through Technology Grant: The National Association of Insurance Commissioners (NAIC) The NAIC is uniquely positioned as the only applicant under this funding opportunity to meet the objectives of this funding opportunity as they own, operate, and maintain the State Electronic Rate and Form Filing (SERFF) system and the SERFF system is what is utilized to submit rate filing justification data in 49 states and the District of Columbia.
+The Health Insurance Enforcement and Consumer Protections Grant: State Grants: State The Health Insurance Enforcement and Consumer Protections grant was open to all states that were currently enforcing the ACA market reforms and also for those states who were not currently enforcing the ACA market reforms to assist with their respective transition to an active enforcement role for all the market reforms and consumer protections under Part A of Title XXVII of the Public Health Service Act.

 Beneficiary Eligibility